 Modern businesses use internal resourcing, external resourcing, and hybrid organizations to meet their IT management and operational requirements.
 How do these different organizational models perform, and which model is best for your organization?
 To answer these questions, it may be helpful to understand what other businesses (your competition) are doing.
-The following discussion can provide insight to this topic.
+The following discussion can provide insight into this topic.

 Statistical Summary of Outsourcing IT Management Services – A Global Perspective

-Statista reports IT outsourcing by function ranged from a high of 64% for software application development, to 6% for KPO (knowledge process outsourcing).
+Statista reports IT outsourcing by function ranged from a high of 64% for software application development to 6% for KPO (knowledge process outsourcing).
 This information stems from a survey of 4,498 CIOs and technology leaders across 86 countries in Q1 2017.
 Assuming the respondent group fairly represents global business trends, we can conclude the following approximations, on a global basis:

 - Approximately 2/3 of companies outsource Software Application Development